mathworks-continuous-integration/matlab-travis-lang-test/README.md

 Repo for testing continuous integration support for MATLAB using Travis CI.

-## MATLAB?
-Using Travis CI?
+## How it works:
-Indeed!
-It all starts with a minimal `.travis.yml` that looks like the following:
+It all starts with a minimal `.travis.yml` that contains the following code:

 ```yaml
 language: matlab
 ```

-The minimal configuration will run MATLAB tests in the repo (including subfolders) to determine if they all pass.
+The minimal configuration runs MATLAB tests in the repo (including subfolders) to determine if they all pass.

-MATLAB can also be invoked directly if custom commands are desired:
+You also can run custom commands by invoking MATLAB using the `-batch` startup option:
 ```yaml
 language: matlab
 script: |
     matlab -batch "disp("Hello, world!")"
 ```
-_Invoke MATLAB using the '-batch' startup flag when running CI jobs_

 ## See also:
 - [Continuous Integration (CI) - MATLAB & Simulink](https://www.mathworks.com/help/matlab/continuous-integration.html)